List of All My Children characters: Dr. Charles Tyler (deceased)

-The husband to Phoebe and Mona, father of Lincoln and Anne, grandfather of Chuck, and step-father of Erica and former Pine Valley Hospital chief of staff was more down-to-earth than his first wife, Phoebe, was.
-He died in his sleep in August 1986.
+The husband of Phoebe English and Mona Kane, father of Lincoln and Anne, grandfather of Chuck, and step-father of Erica Kane.

+Charles was former Pine Valley Hospital chief of staff; he fell in love with his secretary, Mona.

+He was more mellow and laid-back than his first wife, Phoebe (who was a "functional" alcoholic).

+Charles died in his sleep due to heart disease in August 1986.